onera/Maia/doc/maia_pytree/operations.rst

 Following ``diff`` convention, symbols ``<`` (resp. ``>``) are used to mark nodes existing only in first (resp. second) tree.
-Nodes existing in both trees, but with different label or values are shown using the following pattern : ``{path} -- {diff_kind}: {details}``.
+Nodes existing in both trees, but with different labels or values are shown using the following pattern : ``{path} -- {diff_kind}: {details}``.
 If the ``<>`` symbol is used to display details, the value to its left (resp. right) corresponds to the first (resp. second) input node.